-This measure uses data on parent perceptions of the availability of treatment or counseling for Medicaid-enrolled children experiencing emotional, developmental, or behavioral problems.
-The data are collected via an individual question from CAHPS, specifically the Item Set for Children with Chronic Conditions (CCC) supplement to the CAHPS Health Plan Survey - Child Medicaid Survey.
-The Government leaves administration of CAHPS to the Medicaid-only population (Chapter XIX) as being optional, and there is no requirement to include the Item Set for CCC.
-Moreover, CHIPRA does not currently require States to report the results for each question, and currently, very few States do so.
+This Q-METRIC measure requires States to report CAHPS data regarding whether parents of Medicaid-enrolled children get specialty care appointments for their children when needed.
+The measure uses data on parent perceptions of specialist availability for Medicaid-enrolled children collected via an individual question from the CAHPS Health Plan Survey - Child Medicaid Survey.
+The Federal Government currently requires that States administer CAHPS to their CHIP populations (Chapter XXI) and report to CMS that CAHPS was conducted.
+However, the Government leaves administration of CAHPS to the Medicaid-only population (Chapter XIX) as being optional.
+CHIPRA does not require States to report the results for each question, and very few States do so.

-Specifically, this measure requires States that sample their Medicaid populations to include the optional supplement question and report the percentage of parents who responded "Usually" or "Always" to the treatment or counseling availability question from version 4.0 of the Item Set for CCC or its equivalent question in future versions.
-A high percentage of parents responding "Usually" or "Always" reflects their ability to access services in a timely manner for children in need.
-A parent's difficulty in obtaining care for a child may lead to further distress or negative emotional outcomes.
+Specifically, this measure requires states that sample their Medicaid populations to report the percentage of parents who responded "Usually" or "Always" to the specialist availability question from the CAHPS Health Plan Survey - Child Medicaid Survey or its equivalent question in future versions of the same CAHPS survey.
+A high percentage of parents responding "Usually" or "Always" to this question reflects parents' ability to access specialty medical services in a timely manner for children in need of specialty care.
+A parent's inability or difficulty in obtaining timely appointments for specialist care for a child may lead to negative health outcomes for the child.